Shminguscoin/shmingus/README.md

 ### How can I mine Shminguscoin?

 Shminguscoin uses a simplified variant of the scrypt key derivation function as its proof of work with a target time of one minute per block and difficulty readjustment after every block.
 The block rewards are fixed and halve every 210,000 blocks.
-To get Bunkercoin, you have to use a Scrypt miner and follow the instructions on https://shming.us/mining
+To get Shminguscoin, you have to use a Scrypt miner and follow the instructions on https://shming.us/mining

 ### How can I help the network?